-How to use JavaScript to Change Background Color?
+JavaScript to Change Background Color: Dynamic Web Design

 JavaScript, a strong computer language, can be leveraged to add dynamic and interactive website content, enhancing overall quality.
-One of the ways that JavaScript can help is to change the background color of an HTML element.
+One of the ways that JavaScript can help is by changing the background color of an HTML element.
 This might help draw attention to critical details or enhance the visual appeal of a web page.
-In this article, we’ll go over the basics of using JavaScript to change an HTML element’s background color.
+Learning how to read a JSON file in JavaScript is essential for web developers who work with data-driven applications.
+This article reviews the basics of using JavaScript to change an HTML element’s background color.

 JavaScript to change background color in HTML